madkaikaratharva/ME5413_Final_Project_Group_17/README.md

 rosrun map_server map_saver -f your_map_name map:=/map
 ```

-**Note:** Map for A-LOAM is saved in maps folder map_improved_1.pgm and map_improved_1.yaml file.
+**Note:** Map for A-LOAM is saved in map_improved_1.pgm and map_improved_1.yaml file.

 ### 2. Navigation

 Once mapping is complete, terminate the mapping process and relaunch gazebo.

-Load the navigation by executing the following command in a new terminal window
+Load the navigation stack by executing the following command in a new terminal window.

 ```bash
 # Launch localizer and planner